Where votes are still being counted

 Michigan

-Trump won Michigan in 2016 and is leading again in the formerly reliable Democratic state, but a million votes — more than 20 percent of the ballots — are still uncounted.
-More than half of those uncounted ballots are in Detroit, where Biden may be able to gain an advantage of hundreds of thousands of votes, depending on what final turnout is.
+Trump won Michigan in 2016 but Biden has a narrow lead in the formerly reliable Democratic state.
+More than 500,000 votes — almost 10 percent of the ballots — are still uncounted.
+More than half of those uncounted ballots are in the biggest cities, Democratic strongholds where Biden may be able to gain an advantage of hundreds of thousands of votes, depending on what final turnout is.

 Michigan’s Senate race also hinges on those Detroit and suburban votes.
+Live Michigan results.

 |Actual votes